chiefonboarding/ChiefOnboarding/README.md

 ## Getting started with self-hosting

 You can easily deploy ChiefOnboarding through Docker.
-Deployment is done through Dokku (based on Docker).
+Deployment is done through Docker-compose.
+Make sure that both Docker and Docker-compose are installed as well as g++ build-essentials.

-Let's install Dokku, Postgres, and Redis.
-Run this on your server (recommended: ubuntu 18.04 LTS with Docker-compose installed):
+Let's install Node (for building the front end) and setting some environment variables.
+Run this on your server:

 ```
 git clone https://github.com/chiefonboarding/chiefonboarding